“The Struggle” is a trade-off between pacing ad budget and buying the highest ad quality ads in return.

 Since 50% x 50% x 50% turns into a 12.5% chance of buying your ideal impression, you smartly end up bidding $1.25 instead of $10.
 At this point, you've never been happier to be so completely indifferent to the outcome.
 If you win, you get a below-average impression, but at least you paid what it was worth to you.
 If you lose, you're equally well off because you did not overpay to win a $10 bid.

 If you thought you were happy already, you get absolutely giddy with joy when you pay just $0.33 on your $1.25 bid, instead of $2.50 in fees on a $10 bid (but only if you win).

 The flipside brings us back to trade-offs.
 When you only bid on the intrinsic value (what the impression is actually worth to you given the information you have), you'll very likely end up with a budget gap.
 Your overpriced bids will not be competitive against other bidders who are willing to overpay, which means it will take longer than planned to spend earmarked budget.
-But at least your competitors are buying the junk instead of you.
+But at least your competitors are buying lemon impressions instead of you.

 Once advertisers recognize the severity of their programmatic lemon market situation they can start correcting it by changing the various ad tech, processes, and human decisions that cause the root problem.

 The first step is to define a measure of what quality means.
 It could be as simple as collecting, matching, and storing log data from key supply chain actors (DSP, SSP, Content Verifications, Ad Serving) to get a precise measure of "qualified" vs. "unqualified" impressions.